 Suspension is one of the more complex parts of a mountain bike.
 Both the fork and the rear shock have multiple adjustments that can make things confusing and tricky to figure out.
-However, proper suspension setup is essential.
+However, even if you have the best mountain bike forks proper suspension setup is essential.
 There’s a reason why pro riders spend hours testing and tuning their suspension for each individual race venue.
 Well-tuned suspension is faster and will make your ride more enjoyable.

 This is intended as a general starter guide to adjusting your suspension.
 Each manufacturer is slightly different, so you can look for your brand’s own guidance for more specific advice.
 There is generally no right or wrong way to set up suspension.
 Tons of variables can apply including terrain, rider weight, riding style, and what feels good to you.

 All models may not have all of the possible adjustments on them.
-Cheaper forks and shocks will have limited ability to be fine-tuned by the rider, while more expensive models will have more adjustment knobs and dials.
+Budget mountain bike forks and shocks will have limited ability to be fine-tuned by the rider, while more expensive models will have more adjustment knobs and dials.

 Sag refers to how far your shock and fork travel when you are sitting on your bike.
 It’s adjusted by increasing or decreasing the air pressure in the air spring.
 This is the first thing you should adjust when setting up suspension.